meganfilo/nuxt-portfolio/content/articles/creating-dynamic-schemas-for-seo-in-nuxt.md

 ---
-title: Creating Dynamic Schemas for SEO in Nuxt using Context and YAML
+title: Creating Dynamic Schemas for SEO in Nuxt using Content and YAML
 description: Let's learn about an advanced SEO concept called Schemas and how we can create them within our dynamic Nuxt pages.
 tags: ["Nuxt", "SEO", "Vue"]
 year: 2022